As it's revealed gynaecological waitlists have doubled in the UK, we ask - why are female health diagnoses taking so long?

 "It is tragic that a young woman has lost her life from what appears to be complications from endometriosis," shares doctor Nitu Bajekal, a senior consultant obstetrician and gynaecologist and author of Living PCOS Free.

-Endometriosis describes tissue similar to the endometrial lining of the uterus - which sheds as your period every month - finds its way into the pelvis through a number of mechanisms, sticking itself to the back of the uterus and ovaries, which are the commonest sites.
+Endometriosis describes tissue similar to the endometrial lining of the uterus - which sheds as your period every month - and finds its way into the pelvis through a number of mechanisms, sticking itself to the back of the uterus and ovaries, which are the commonest sites.

 "Symptoms of endometriosis get overlooked very often, leaving women suffering from debilitating chronic pelvic pain, painful and heavy periods, painful sex, backache, bladder and bowel symptoms for years before a diagnosis of endometriosis is even considered," explains the doctor.

-When do endometriosis diagnoses' normally occur?
+When does endometriosis diagnosis normally occur?

 Interestingly, it's often during investigations for fertility that it is first picked up, Bajekal shares.